olin/olinomic/rules.md

 3. The Gamemaster awards (C + 10 - R) points, where C is the ordinal number of the proposal and R is the number of the last rule-change enacted before a player won, to the player whose turn it is, if the rule was adopted.

 This Rule was previously known as Rule 202

+## 321
+### "OUTATIME"
+Turns will begin when their start is announced by the Gamemaster.
+Turns should generally not last more than two game days, but a turn does not end until all its parts have taken place, or when a rule, in the opinion of a Judge, specifies that the turn has ended.
+Players should therefore act in a Spirit of Timeliness when performing game actions.

+If a turn ends less than 12 game hours after it begins, the Gamemaster (or a majority of players) may award one or more players the Trophy of Timeliness to recognize their contribution to the game of Olinomic.
+This Trophy can be destroyed by declaration to the mailing list in exchange for one point.
+Each player can only posses one Trophy of Timeliness at a time, and may not transfer it to any other player.
+Any player who possesses a Trophy of Timeliness is properly styled "The Timely."

+This Rule was previously known as Rule 214

+This Rule was previously known as Rule 304

 # _GN: Trash_
 _GN: The following section is all defunct and removed rules.
 They're given the number of the rule-change that removed them from play.
 They're still here in case I ever get around to making a repo of just rule-changes._